Retirement (includes OASI)

 Information needed to administer the OASDI program resides on SSA's Master Beneficiary Record (MBR) file, which in December 2001 contained records for approximately 46 million individuals who were entitled to receive an OASDI benefit for that month.
 The OASDI Public-Use Microdata File contains an extract of data fields from the MBR and consists of a 1 percent random, representative sample of persons entitled to receive an OASDI benefit payment for December 2001.
 This file contains approximately 460,000 records with 16 data fields on each record.

-The Supplement includes more than 240 statistical tables that provide comprehensive data on Social Security and Supplemental Security Income.
+The Supplement includes more than 200 statistical tables that provide comprehensive data on Social Security and Supplemental Security Income.
 The data cover program details such as beneficiary counts, amounts of benefits, and the status of the trust funds.
 Most of the data are derived from SSA's administrative records.
-The tables also contain data on related social insurance and welfare programs.
 Narrative sections describe the programs' legislative history and program rules.